-The whole idea behind a business card design is that 1) it has to make you stand out, and 2) it has to cause a great enough impact that the contact you’ve just made calls you back.
-When you think about iconic business cards, one of the first of these to come to mind is Facebook CEO Mark Zuckerberg’s notorious ‘I’m CEO, B—’ card that was made famous in the film The Social Network.This card showed off just how cocky and aggressive the then-22-year-old Zuckerberg was about the business that was right on the cusp of taking the world by storm.
+A great business card design should be impactful enough to stand out.
+When you think about iconic corporate business card examples, one of the first to come to mind is Facebook CEO Mark Zuckerberg’s notorious ‘I’m CEO, B—’ card that was made famous in the film The Social Network.This card showed off just how arrogant and aggressive the then-22-year-old Zuckerberg was about the business that was right on the cusp of taking the world by storm.

-- Choose an Unusual Shape
+Design Tips: Choose an Unusual Shape

 With modern digital printing, it’s never been easier to show off your creative flair.
-You can go completely out there with a business card shaped like something you sell or use, like a comb for a hair salon or cupcake for a bakery.
-Or if you’d prefer something more subtle, rounded corners and square business cards are a great way of differentiating yourself from your competitors.
+You can go completely out there with a business card shaped like something you sell or use.
+Some corporate business card examples include ones shaped like a comb for a hair salon or a cupcake for a bakery.
+If you’d prefer something more subtle, rounded corners and square business cards are a great way of differentiating yourself from your competitors.

-- Play with Texture and Colour
+Design Tips: Play with Texture and Colour

-- Include Your Logo in Your Design
+Design Tips: Include Your Logo in Your Design

-- Use an Inspiring Quote
+Design Tips: Use an Inspiring Quote

-- Suit Your Brand Style
+Design Tips: Suit Your Brand Style

 Like all external communications, your business card should reflect your brand and resonate with your target market just as much as a banner or an email.
 If you’ve already created your company’s brand guideline, you’ll know exactly what colours to use, the fonts, the logo, the style of artwork – everything!
 The business card design below shows an illustration of Anna Bond, CEO of stationery and lifestyle brand Rifle Paper Co.
 This style is very indicative of the Rifle Paper website and it also shows personality and creativity without compromising Bond’s professionalism.

-- Make Them Clever
+Design Tips: Make Them Clever

 (Source: Lovely Stationery)

-- A Cut Above the Rest
+Design Tips: A Cut Above the Rest

 (Source: Design your way)

-- Stand Out with Photography
+Design Tips: Stand Out with Photography

 (Source: Elegante Press)

-With all of these fantastic techniques, there are plenty of ways of showing off your personality in your business card design without compromising professionalism.
-We hope you can take inspiration from these corporate business cards to create something that’s unique to your business.
+All these fantastic company card ideas demonstrate that there are plenty of ways of showing off your personality in your business card design without compromising professionalism.
+We hope you can take inspiration from these corporate business cards examples to create something that’s unique to your business.